-Editor’s Note: This post has been updated from its original version to include information on the docuseries’ official debut and premiere date.
+Editor’s Note: This post has been updated from its original version to include the docuseries’ official trailer.

 The tumultuous tenure of Victoria's Secret is headed to the small screen.
 The Hollywood Reporter announced that a new three-part docuseries on the fashion brand, now titled Victoria's Secret: Angels and Demons (originally The Rise and Fall of Victoria's Secret), has been picked up by Hulu, and will document its rise to the apex of lingerie to a downfall marred by workplace toxicity, sexism, and financial woes.

 The annual Victoria's Secret Fashion Show was once the prized tentpole for the brand, bringing in models like Gisele Bündchen, Naomi Campbell, and Heidi Klum, in addition to top-tier performers from Justin Bieber to Rihanna.
 What was once the holy grail for rising supermodels was officially canceled in 2019 in response to declining profits and and dwindling ratings.